PRIVACY POLICY

 1.1 Information You Provide Us

 We collect personal information that you provide to us.
 For example, we may collect personal information when you contact us, fill out a contact form on our website, or otherwise communicate with us.
-Depending on the context of your interactions with us, the categories of personal information we may collect from you include:
+Depending on the context of your interactions with us, the categories of personal information we may collect include:

 • Unique Identifiers that we can use to identify you as a unique individual, such as your name, telephone number, postal or e-mail address.